mac999/llm-media-art-demo/README.md

 ## Preparation and Installation

 Before running the examples, ensure you have Python 3.8 or higher installed.
+Some tool or library use NVIDIA GPU, so if you want to use it, prepare notebook computer with NVIDIA GPU(recommend 8GB. minimum 4GB)
 Follow the instructions below to set up your environment:

-### 1. OpenAI, Huggingface Account
+### 1. Huggingface, OpenAI (Optinnal) Account
 Make Accounts for OpenAI, Huggingface
+- Sign up [Huggingface](https://huggingface.co/) to develop Open source LLM-base application
 - Sign up [OpenAI API](https://openai.com/index/openai-api/) to develop ChatGPT-based application
-- Sign up [Huggingface](https://huggingface.co/) to develop Open source LLM-base application

 ### 2. Python
 Ensure that Python (version 3.7 or later) is installed on your system.